Russia State TV Boasts New Hypersonic ‘Zircon’ Missile Will Turn U.S. Defense ‘To Dust,’ Flies At 6,000 MPH

 — Julia Davis (@JuliaDavisNews) March 17, 2019

-While on the U.S. side, Donald Trump has been extremely reluctant to make critical statements about Putin or Russia, as Politico reported, the same has not been true coming from the Russians who serve as mouthpieces for Putin’s government.
+While on the U.S. side Donald Trump has been extremely reluctant to make critical statements about Putin or Russia, as Politico reported, the same has not been true coming from the Russians who serve as mouthpieces for Putin’s government.

 “I cannot overemphasize how often I hear influential pundits, politicians and gov’t officials on Russian state TV say: ‘Americans are not our friends,’ ‘We don’t want to be their friends,’ ‘They will never be our friends,'” wrote Davis, who regularly monitors and reports on Russian state media.
-“Believe them, they mean it.”
+“Believe them, they mean it,” she added.

-Watch a Russian test-launch of the hypersonic Zircon cruise missile, in the video below.
+Watch a Russian test-launch of the hypersonic Zircon cruise missile in the video below.

-A United States intelligence assessment concluded that Russia’s hypersonic missile could be fully deployed as early as 2022, and that current U.S. defenses are not capable of stopping it, according to Newsweek, which also noted that a U.S. government General Accounting Office “threat assessment” report has stated that the U.S. has “no existing countermeasure” to combat a hypersonic missile attack — an attack that could even deliver nuclear warheads.
+A United States intelligence assessment concluded that Russia’s hypersonic missile could be fully deployed as early as 2022 and that current U.S. defenses are not capable of stopping it, according to Newsweek.
+The report also noted that a U.S. government General Accounting Office “threat assessment” report has stated that the U.S. has “no existing countermeasure” to combat a hypersonic missile attack — an attack that could even deliver nuclear warheads.

 Putin’s announcement confirming Russia’s development of the hypersonic Zircon missile came shortly after the Trump administration announced that the U.S. would pull out of the 32-year old Intermediate-Range Nuclear Forces treaty, which regulated the missile development programs of both countries, according to The Washington Post.
-Russia soon followed the U.S. lead in terminating the treaty.
+Russia soon followed the U.S.’s lead in terminating the treaty.